LBD VIDEO + ARTICLE:

-An accurate Lewy body dementia diagnosis is important and may even have life-saving implications.
+An accurate Lewy body dementia diagnosis is important.
+It can even have life-saving implications.
 Affecting more than 1.3 million Americans, Lewy body dementia (LBD) is the most misdiagnosed form of dementia.
-Find out more about the second most common cause of progressive dementia after Alzheimer's.
+Find out more about the second most common cause of dementia after Alzheimer’s.

-LBD is associated with abnormal protein deposits in the brain, called Lewy bodies, that affect thinking, movement, behavior and mood.
+LBD (Lewy Body Dementia) is associated with abnormal protein deposits in the brain, called Lewy bodies, that affect thinking, movement, behavior and mood.
 It’s difficult to diagnose LBD, because its early symptoms resemble those found in Alzheimer’s and Parkinson’s disease.

 “Recognizing LBD at its earliest stage is critical not only for an accurate diagnosis by the appropriate specialist, “ says James B. Leverenz, M.D., Director of the Cleveland Lou Ruvo Center for Brain Health at the Cleveland Clinic, “but also because it is important for a patient with LBD to be managed by an expert familiar with dementia in general and LBD in particular.”
 Leverenzadds, “A primary care physician with the best intentions may not be well informed, so it becomes the duty of the patient and caregiver to know about resources, such as the LBDA and the Alzheimer Association, for help when needed.”